 AI & Tools in the Creator Economy

-Artificial intelligence has become the new creative assistant, and top creators are already using it to scale, speed up, and sharpen their content strategy.
-The numbers say it all:
+Artificial Intelligence (AI) has become the new creative assistant, and top creators are already using it to scale, speed up, and sharpen their content strategy.

 66. 91% of creators in the US and UK use generative AI tools regularly as part of their content workflow.
 In other words, AI it’s officially part of the creative stack.

-67. Among creators earning six figures, 43% of them use AI weekly to craft content and launch digital products.
+67. Among creators earning six figures, 43% use AI weekly to craft content and launch digital products.
 Meanwhile, 29% use it daily.

 68. As Marketing Dive reported, AI is shaping the entire content lifecycle: